bcgov/PSSG-SPDBT/tools/helm/charts/sparc/README.md

 This directory contains a Helm chart to deploy SPD Sparc applications.

 Each environment has its own folder under 'envs' that need to be mapped from the shared secured storage.
+Start a command prompt with Administrator, then login to your openshift account.

 ## Usage